yellowth/friends_app/README.md

-# Infinite Scrolling Next.js App
+# Friends App on Next.js

 This repository contains my code for the Front-End challenge for Clerkie.
 This is an infinite scrolling Next.js app based on a provided Figma design.